Risk-Team/CAVAanalytics/README.md

 cavaR is the package version of [CAVA-Analytics](https://github.com/Risk-Team/CAVA-Analytics).
-It allows easy loading of cllimate models, both from local data and remotely, through [climate4RUDG](https://github.com/SantanderMetGroup/climate4R.UDG). cavaR can be seen as a wrapper of several packages, but the main engine for loading and processing climate models is the [climate4R
+It allows easy loading of multiple climate models, both from local data or remotely, through [climate4RUDG](https://github.com/SantanderMetGroup/climate4R.UDG). cavaR can be seen as a wrapper of several packages, but the main engine for loading and processing climate models is the [climate4R